Call for Entries:

 Interlines: Lifelines, Redlines & Social Markers looks to capture the present through a wider lens, to explore and question what you see in your community, what you see in neighboring communities?
 “Good Neighborhoods” “Bad Neighborhoods” As we discuss infrastructure on a national level, what landmarks, signposts or stores do you use to evaluate need, health, or affluence of a community?
 This is a call to explore social markers… to start conversations… to ask the question, is your fear real?

-Entry is ongoing through July 1st
+Entry is ongoing through August5th

-We are accepting entries through July 1st
+We are accepting entries through August 15th

 Entry for Interlines, Lifelines, Redlines is available on CaFE